 What Obsidian Adds

-This is the "LLM Wiki" pattern — a personal knowledge graph.
+This is the "LLM Wiki" pattern — a personal knowledge graph that compounds over time.

 For most users, Path 1 (OMI MCP) is best.